We use cookies to improve your experience on our site. Please accept the Privacy Policy to continue.

 Inpatient Training

-Our inpatient floor rotations include rotations in a dedicated telemetry service, a non-telemetry floor service and a dedicated admitting team.
-Floor teams consist of a senior resident working with two interns or a senior resident functioning as a hospitalist by themselves.
-After the day shift, floor patients are covered by a night-float service.
-Attending hospitalists are present in-house 24/7.
+Inpatient training includes rotations on a telemetry unit, non-telemetry units, and a dedicated admitting team.
+Floor teams typically consist of a senior resident working with two interns or a senior resident working directly with their attending in a junior hospitalist role.
+Floor patients are managed by a night-float service overnight.
+Attending hospitalists are available in-house 24/7.

 Outpatient Training